morpho-matters/morpholib/docs/guides/basic-guide.md

 #### Window shape

-By default, the shape of the morpho animation window is 600 x 600 pixels.
+By default, the shape of the Morpho animation window is 600 x 600 pixels.
 This can be changed to whatever you like:

 ```python
 movie.windowShape = (400, 400)  # Horizontal pixels by Vertical pixels